idshdx/Lockpost/README.md

-# PGP Reply Symfony Application
+# SYM.PGP.ONY

 ### About

-PGP Reply is a secure web application that allows users to generate unique links for receiving PGP-encrypted messages.
-The application is built with Symfony and provides a simple way for people to send you encrypted messages without needing to understand the complexities of PGP encryption.
+SYM.PGP.ONY is a secure web application that allows users to generate links that can be shared with pople who can reply back in a confidential manner.

+The application is built with Symfony and provides a simple way for people to send you encrypted messages without needing to understand the complexities of encryption.

 ### Why

-The app solves a common problem: receiving sensitive information securely from people who aren't familiar with PGP encryption.
-By generating a unique link that you can share, anyone can send you encrypted messages that only you can read, without needing to understand the technical details of PGP.
+The app solves a common problem for some: receiving sensitive information securely from people who aren't familiar with the ways of doing so.
+By generating a unique secure link that you can share, anyone can send you PGP encrypted messages that only you can read, without the parties needing to understand the technical details.

+### How It Works

+1. You generate a unique secure link through the app by providing your email address
+2. The app verifies your public PGP key from common key servers
+3. Share the generated link with someone who needs to send you sensitive information
+4. When they visit the link, they can type their message in a secure form
+5. The message is encrypted in their browser using your public PGP key
+6. The encrypted message is submitted to the server where its being signed and forwarded to your email address
+7. You can decrypt the message using your private PGP key
+8. You can check the signature of the server, so that you are sure the messge was not tampered with and that is was not sent by someone else.

 ### What's PGP?